 While most people notice a marked improvement in their symptoms following acupuncture, some feel worse before they start feeling better.
 In natural medicine circles, this is sometimes referred to as a healing crisis.
 The idea is that as your body starts undergoing the changes involved in moving toward health, things get stirred up.
 This can cause not only an exacerbation of current symptoms but also the recurrence of previous ailments that had been dormant.

-Body parts where acupuncture needles get inserted can feel sore after needles are removed.
+Each patient can expect some acupuncture points to be more sensitive than others, with brief pain-like sensation(s) when needle is being inserted, especially where there is less flesh (near nails, fingers, etc.) Each patient is different, with focus on energy stagnation, depending on the person.
+Body parts where acupuncture needles are inserted can feel sore after needles are removed.
 You also may experience muscle soreness away from the needling site if a trigger or ashi point was released during your treatment.
 Soreness from acupuncture typically dissipates within 24 hours.
 However, big trigger point releases can cause residual soreness that lasts a few days.

 Although less common than soreness, bruising can occur at the needling site.
-Sometimes bruising is the result of a hematoma, a localized collection of blood that gets initiated when the needle punctures the skin.
-Bruises, unfortunately, usually last longer than soreness from an acupuncture needle.
-Still, they generally are not anything to worry about beyond the aesthetic inconvenience.
+Sometimes bruising is the result of a hematoma, a localized collection of blood that is initiated when the needle punctures the skin.
+Bruises, unfortunately, last longer than soreness from an acupuncture needle.
+They generally are not anything to worry about beyond the aesthetic inconvenience.

 In addition, you may experience drowsiness after your manual therapy or a “bruised” feeling in the area that you have been massaged.
 The drowsiness will normally subside after a couple of hours.
 This feeling may help you fall asleep, particularly if you have been having trouble doing so.

 The bruised feeling may linger for a few days, as the tissues are not used to being manipulated in such a manner.
 This will not impair the healing of your condition since the small amount of “micro-trauma” caused by the massage is in the superficial layer of the body.
 Additionally, it signals the body to heal.
-This reaction will normally subside in a few days and will usually re-occur after the second or third treatment, as long as the treatment is administered at minimum, a week apart.
+This reaction will normally subside in a few days and will usually re-occur after the second or third treatment.

 If a lump appears at a needling site, simply push it with pressure for 2 minutes then apply ice cube for 3-5 minutes.